Samsung Galaxy Fold full review

 Price and availability

-You probably already know by now that the Samsung Galaxy Fold is not cheap.
-It costs from £1,800 / $1,980.
+You probably already know by now that the Samsung Galaxy Fold is not cheap - the 5G phone will start from £1,900/$1,980.
 But c’mon, look at it – you can see why.
-You can register interest in buying one direct from Samsung in the UK here and in the US here.

 Doing things by halves

 The design of the phone is the phone.
 The Galaxy Fold has a 4.6in AMOLED display on the outside when it’s closed that acts like a normal Samsung phone running Android.
 Except for the huge bezels.

 But open it like a book and you have a tablet-sized 7.3in plastic OLED display.
 It’s quite something.